tableClothed/COVID-challenge/README.md

-# COVID Kaggle Challenge 🦠
+# COVID projects 🦠
 --------------------
-Kaggle challenges concerning COVID-19.
+1. Kaggle challenge concerning COVID-19.
 Literature clustering.
-And scraping data concerning COVID reported cases and deaths from websites.
+2. Scraping data concerning COVID reported cases and deaths from websites.
+3. Detecting with YOLO whether the minimal safe distance between two persons is kept.
+4. Realtime camera detecting whether a particular person is wearing a mask, or not.

 Using:
 - Kaggle's scrapped articles and datasets